Ceramic Coatings vs PPF -Paint Protection Options For Your Ride

 The amount of time it takes to complete a ceramic coating varies based on the size of your vehicle, the quality of the coating molecular hardness you choose, and again the prep work that must be done beforehand.

-You can expect to spend anywhere from $500 to $3000 for a ceramic coating on your vehicle.
-However, I’ve seen prices as low as $250 and as high as $5000.
+You can expect to spend anywhere from $1500 to $3000 for a ceramic coating on your vehicle.
+However, I’ve seen prices as low as $1000 and as high as $5000.
+The cost will vary depending on the amount of paint correction and prep that needs to be done.

 When it comes to ceramic coating vs. paint protection film, there is no clear winner.
 Both have their pros and cons which you will need to weigh out before making a decision.